-New York’s Ghost Tunnel was conceived in 1963.
-It was a different New York, about to be convulsed in civil and financial crises.
+New York’s Ghost Tunnel, conceived in 1963, in a different New York, was never a secret.
 In February, the Transit Authority proposed a two track subway tunnel under 76th Street.
 It would connect with the new 2nd Avenue Subway.

-By May 2nd, it’s location migrated southward to 59th Street.
-On the 24th, Mayor Robert Wagner said it should “be built with all deliberate speed.”
+By May 2nd, its location migrated southward to 59th Street.
+And Mayor Robert Wagner said it should “be built with all deliberate speed.”

 The planned tunnel meandered even farther to “around 61st Street.”